brucelau/mini-mesos-framework/java/README.md

 $ sh mini-mesos-framework/java/src/main/scripts/vagrant_framework 127.0.1.1:5050
 ```

 ### Troubleshooting:

-+ Mesos Master/Slave not running: I defer to the Mesos documentation for this one.
-Make sure your firewall allows the machines to interact with each other.
-+ Framework hangs on authentication: Same as above; make sure that your firewall allows connections to/from your Mesos master/slave.
-+ Cannot find native Mesos library: Did you specify the right mesos build directory?
++ Anything vagrant/vmbox related: Don't look at me, blame [**play-mesos**](https://github.com/mesosphere/playa-mesos) instead!
++ Framework authentication errors: Make sure you didn't ask for the framework to be authenticated with an AUTHENTICATE=true flag.
++ lillio.mok@gmail.com for other inquiries.
++ Everything ships with the generic apache license, by the way.

 ### TODO:
-1. Configure with dry-dock to run locally
-2. Enable Docker containeriser
-3a.
-Build gateway docker container for task deployment
+1. Build gateway/portal for deployment
-3b.
-Rework logic for executors + tasks to parallelise properly
-4. Parse scripts with configurations / make installable package for Mesos Fetcher
-5. Install Java ILP to optimise resource allocation
+2. Install Java ILP to optimise resource allocation
-6. Pass customisable # of tasks and application specs
+3. Pass customisable # of tasks and application specs
+4. Try to plug ochopod into the executor (may need to Marathon-ify this fmwk)